energyandcleanair/202411_data_scientist_test_1/README.md

 ## Part 1 - Data analysis and visualisation (30-min)
 We at CREA have developed an online system that collects air pollution data from a dozen sources globally.
 In this assignment, we would like you to extract and present some insights using this dataset.

-Namely, we would like you to present in a single graph (subplots/facets authorised) the share of population covered by stations within radii of 5, 10, 50km and beyond for US, UK, Turkey, Thailand, Philippines, India.
+Namely, we would like you to present in a single graph (subplots/facets authorised) the share of population covered by PM10 monitoring stations within radii of 5, 10, 50km for US, UK, Turkey, Thailand, Philippines, and India.

 Data sources:
 - Stations: https://api.energyandcleanair.org/stations?country=GB,US,TR,PH,IN,TH